 What can I expect?

-Statistics about other women who have been diagnosed and treated for vulval cancer can be helpful.
-However, it’s important to remember that these are overall statistics.
+Statistics about other women who have had fallopian tube cancer can be helpful.
+However, these statistics give you information about a population of women, not about you as an individual.
 The behaviour of every woman’s cancer is an individual thing and not predictable.

 For many people the first few weeks after the diagnosis are very stressful.
 You may have trouble thinking, eating or sleeping.

 It is crucial that you take steps to enhance your wellbeing at this time to help you adapt to the stress that you are facing.
 Nurturing your body and mind by eating nourishing food, doing some enjoyable physical activity, and taking some time out to do meditation or relax can help you to feel more balanced and improve your vitality.